-- Use the jack to adjust the hitch to the height of the tractor drawbar. - Board the tractor and start the engine.
+- 1. Use the jack to adjust the hitch to the height of the tractor drawbar. - 2.
+Board the tractor and start the engine.
 Back the tractor up to the cutter hitch until the holes in the drawbar and clevis are aligned. - 3.
-Turn off the tractor engine and dismount. - Insert a 3/4" or larger high strength drawbar pin through the clevis and drawbar holes and install retaining pin.
-Do not use a homemade or shop made pin. - 5.
-See diagram for correct hitch clevis orientation.
+Turn off the tractor engine and dismount. - 4.
+Insert a 7/8" or larger high strength drawbar pin through the clevis and drawbar holes and install retaining pin.
+Do not use a homemade or shop made pin.

-Crush Hazard Unexpected separation of the cutter from the tractor can cause death or serious injury.
+Unexpected separation of the cutter from the tractor can cause death or serious injury.
 Use only an OEM high strength drawbar pin.
 Do not use a homemade or shop made pin.